SurniaUlula/wpsso-inherit-parent-images/readme.txt

 Inherited images are assigned as default values - you can always edit any child to select a different featured or custom image (which will then be inherited by its own children).

-The Inherit Parent Metadata (aka WPSSO IPM) add-on makes no permanent changes - deactivate the plugin to disable the inherited image feature. ;-)
+The Inherit Parent Metadata (WPSSO IPM) add-on makes no permanent changes - deactivate the plugin to disable the inherited image feature. ;-)

 There is no add-on settings page for this plugin - simply *install* and *activate* the plugin.

-<h3>WPSSO Core Plugin Required</h3>
+<h3>WPSSO Core Required</h3>

-WPSSO Inherit Parent Metadata (aka WPSSO IPM) is an add-on for the [WPSSO Core plugin](https://wordpress.org/plugins/wpsso/).
-WPSSO Core and its add-ons make sure your content looks best on social sites and in search results, no matter how webpages are shared, re-shared, messaged, posted, embedded, or crawled.
+WPSSO Inherit Parent Metadata (WPSSO IPM) is an add-on for the [WPSSO Core plugin](https://wordpress.org/plugins/wpsso/).

 == Installation ==